jcolago/weekend-movie-sagas/To-Do.md

     -[x] Table join for movies and genres to be displayed on details page
 ------------------------FRONT END-----------------------

----------SAGAS & REDUCERS----------
-    -[] Saga for genre list to store genre data in reducer

 ---------FEATURE LIST---------
     -[x] Route to "/" in App.jsx